shaloo/docs.arcana/includes/text-snippets/latest-ca-rn.md

 ## What is New?

 This major SDK release contains refactored, optimized code and several usage improvements.
-It requires some changes to the  integration code that uses chain abstraction enabled `transfer`, `bridge` and `request` methods provided by the SDK.
+It requires some changes to the  integration code that uses the following SDK methods.

 * [[rn-latest-ca#transfer|`transfer`]]
 * [[rn-latest-ca#bridge|`bridge`]]